Welcome | spec | C-PLOT | Support | Users | Contact

 Sent when an SV_REGISTER packet contains an unrecognizable or unacceptable property string.
 The data will contain an error message.

 Note, a client must register for the error property in order to receive these events.
+The initial event sent to acknowledge connection contains the message "No error".

 The status Properties